-1) The (optional) internship project in the second academic year of study aims to give evidence that the student has gained an MSc level work experience.
-The internship project can have either a professional or a scientific/ research focus.

-- 2) Students are only allowed to start their internship project after they have had a positive advice on their MSc research proposal in the academic and research phase (see section J). - An internship proposal needs to be approved by the Examiner before the actual internship can start. - 4) The internship is assessed through the internship report by the Examiner.
+- 1) The (optional) internship project in the second academic year of study aims to give evidence that the student has gained an MSc level work experience. - 2) Students are allowed to start their internship project once they are admitted to the MSc research phase (see section J). - 3) An internship proposal needs to be approved by the Examiner before the actual internship can start. - 4) The internship is assessed through the internship report by the Examiner.